hlavacs/ViennaEntityComponentSystem/README.md

       VECS_DECLARE_PARTITION(, MyEntityTypeList, MyEntityTagMap, MyTableSizeMap, MyTableLayoutMap);
     }

-This defines the following classes (will be explained later):
+This defines the following types (will be explained later):
+* my_namespace::PARTITION
 * my_namespace::VecsHandle
 * my_namespace::VecsRegistry<...>
 * my_namespace::VecsIterator<...>
 * my_namespace::VecsRange<...>

-As can be seen, you can define partitions in arbitrary namespaces.
-The first parameter in the macro VECS_DECLARE_PARTITION that was left out in the example is a partition name, which would be inserted between "Vecs" and the class type.
+As can be seen, you can declare partitions (which are represented by *my_namespace::PARTITION*) in arbitrary namespaces.
+The first parameter in the macro *VECS_DECLARE_PARTITION* that was left out in the example is a partition name, which would be inserted between "Vecs" and the class type.

 By using names and different entity lists, you can declare different partitions for VECS.
 For instance, if you want to use VECS in your core game engine, for some other partition *MySystemEntityTypeList* you could set